 encourages least developed countries, small island developing states, landlocked developing countries and countries with economies in transition

-to continue giving high priority to telecommunication/ICT activities and projects that promote overall socio-economic development, by adopting technical cooperation activities funded from bilateral or multilateral sources, as this will be of benefit to the wider population.
+to continue according high priority to telecommunication/ICT activities and projects that promote overall socio-economic development, including those that make it possible to improve international connectivity conditions, by adopting cooperation activities funded from bilateral or multilateral sources, for the benefit to the wider population,

+invites the Member States

+to cooperate with the LDCs, SIDS, LLDCs, and countries with economies in transition in promoting and supporting regional, subregional, multilateral and bilateral projects and programs for the development of telecommunications / ICTs and the integration of telecommunication infrastructure making it possible to improve international connectivity conditions.

 MOD ARB/79A1/3

-RESOLUTION 34 (Rev. Guadalajara, 2010)
+RESOLUTION 34 (Rev. Busan, 2014)

 Assistance and support to countries in special need for rebuilding their telecommunication sector

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling